pedromonteiro01/garbage_classification/README.md

 # Garbage Classification

-First FAA project that consists of identifying and classifying images in different types of garbage. <br>Initially the dataset had 6 different classes, but we chose to work with only 3:
+First FAA project that consists of identifying and classifying images of different types of garbage. <br>Initially the dataset had 6 different classes, but we chose to work with only 3:
  - glass
  - paper
  - plastic.